graficos/churnlens-extension/README.md

 # ChurnLens

 **ChurnLens** helps you identify "hotspots" in your codebase by visualizing code churn directly in the VS Code File Explorer.
-Files that change frequently are highlighted with color-coded decorations, allowing you to spot potential areas of instability or high maintenance at a glance.
+Files that change frequently are highlighted, allowing you to spot potential areas of instability or high maintenance at a glance.

 ## Features

-- **Heatmap Decorations**: Files are colored from Green (Low Churn) to Red (High Churn) based on their modification history.
-- **Churn Tooltips**: Hover over any decorated file to see the exact number of changes in the configured period.
+- **Churn Explorer**: A dedicated sidebar exploring the churn of your project with a tree view.
+- **Context Menu Integration**: Right-click on any file in the Churn Explorer to view its **Git history in GitHub**.
 - **Configurable Lookback**: Adjust the time window for churn calculation (default: 30 days).
-- **Customizable Palette**: Configure the colors used for the 6 churn levels.

 ## Configuration